miku/blobproc/README.md

 ## Scaling

-* tasks will run in parallel, e.g. text, thumbnail generation and grobid all run in parallel, but we process one file by one for now
+* TODO: tasks will run in parallel, e.g. text, thumbnail generation and grobid all run in parallel, but we process one file by one for now
-* we should be able to configure a pool of grobid hosts to send requests to
+* TODO: we should be able to configure a pool of grobid hosts to send requests to

 ## Backfill